lawless-m/HappyShopr/README.md

 # HappyShopr 🛒

 A persistent shopping list service built with Erlang/OTP, designed for integration with Claude AI.
-Manage shopping lists via REST API or web interface with support for recipe grouping and intelligent item tracking.
+Manage shopping lists via REST API or web interface with support for recipe grouping and intelligent item tracking. fr

 ## Features